Sakkarai Pongal Recipe (Chakkara Pongal)

 Ingredients

-All the ingredients to make this recipe are easily available in Indian grocery stores.
+All the ingredients for this recipe are easily available at Indian grocery stores.
 Some of them can also be sourced from online portals like Amazon.

-Ghee is used to temper this sweet jaggery rice.
+• Ghee is used to temper this sweet rice with jaggery.
 It adds a rich taste and makes this dish even more flavorful.

-Edible Camphor – To give sakkarai pongal a temple prasadam-like taste, add a pinch of edible camphor once the dish is cooked.
+• Edible Camphor – To give sakkarai pongal a temple prasadam-like taste, add a pinch of edible camphor after cooking.

 Cook The Rice And Lentils